 fought with Azerbaijan

-The same is true for the contents of the museum exhibition – it's as one-sided as the equivalent war museums in Stepanakert
+The contents of the museum exhibition is as one-sided as the equivalent war museums in Stepanakert

 itself; and it's ultimately also just as biased and reproachful as the relevant section in Baku

 , only that the latter is so in exactly the opposite way round, of course.
 The absence of a "modern" balanced portrayal of the conflict may be criticized by some, but for the dark tourist it's almost like an extra bonus, an additional dose of twisted dark weirdness on top of the real tragedy of the topic.

 You can see the huge Mother Armenia statue from almost anywhere in the centre of Yerevan

 (where the view isn't blocked by buildings).
 She towers high above the north-east of the inner city on a hill and an enormous pedestal.

 When you get closer up (e.g. via Victory Park – see below